.: first to dive while dependent on a ventilator

 .: Featured exhibit at History of Diving Museum

 Matthew Johnston has spent a lifetime battling the complications of Duchenne’s Muscular Dystrophy.
 The life-threatening disease leaves Matt confined to his wheelchair full-time, with only the use of his fingertips.
-Complicating this, Matt is unable to breathe on his own and requires full-time use of a ventilator.
+Complicating this, Matt is unable to breathe on his own – he requires full-time use of a ventilator.

 Despite this, Matt had a vision…to open an entire new world – the underwater world – for those with Duchennes Muscular Dystrophy.